Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-delegation.rst

 If you increase the delegation, the new amount will be applied at the start of the next pay day.
 There is one pay day every 24 hours.
 However, if you decrease the delegation, there is a cool-down period before the new stake is applied.
 During this period, you cannot stop delegation or change the amount, but you can change other delegation settings.
 After the cool-down period, the amount you’ve decreased the delegation with is returned to your disposable balance.

-When you change your delegation it can influence the chances of the baker owner for your baker pool being selected to bake a block and receive baker rewards and thus delegation rewards to you.

 ..
 Note::

    All transfers and transactions cost a fee, including staking and unstaking transactions.
 The fee is based on the set NRG for that transaction and the current exchange rate.